mitsuba-renderer/drjit/docs/reference.rst

       The variable has length 0 and effetively does not exist.

-   .. autoattribute:: Normal
+   .. autoattribute:: Undefined
       :annotation:

-      An ordinary unevaluated variable that is neither a literal constant nor symbolic.
+      An undefined memory region.
+Does not (yet) consume device memory.

    .. autoattribute:: Literal
       :annotation:

       A literal constant.
 Does not consume device memory.

+   .. autoattribute:: Unevaluated
+      :annotation:

+      An ordinary unevaluated variable that is neither a literal constant nor symbolic.

    .. autoattribute:: Evaluated
       :annotation: